-- Our List of Covered Drugs. - We call this the "Drug List."
-It tells you: - Which drugs we pay for - Which of the two (2) cost-sharing tiers each drug is in - If there are any limits on the drugs - If you need a copy of our Drug List, call the CareAdvantage Unit.
-You can also find the most current copy of our Drug List on our website at www.hpsm.com/careadvantage.

-- Most of the prescription drugs you get from a pharmacy are covered by CareAdvantage D-SNP.
+- Our List of Covered Drugs.

+- We call this the "Drug List."
+It tells you:

+- Which drugs we pay for

+- Which of the 2 tiers each drug is in

+- If there are any limits on the drugs

+- If you need a copy of our Drug List, call the CareAdvantage Unit.
+You can also find the most current copy of our Drug List on our website at www.hpsm.org/careadvantage. - Most of the prescription drugs you get from a pharmacy are covered by CareAdvantage.
 Other drugs, such as some over-the-counter (OTC) medications and certain vitamins, may be covered by Medi-Cal Rx.
 Please visit the Medi-Cal Rx website (medi-calrx.dhcs.ca.gov/) for more information.
-You can also call the Medi-Cal Rx Customer Service Center at 1-800-977-2273.
-Please bring your Medi-Cal Beneficiary Identification Card (BIC) when getting prescriptions through Medi-Cal Rx." - We also cover some over-the-counter (OTC) products through CareAdvantage.
-Certain OTC products are covered with a prescription from your doctor while others may be available at no cost through our OTC+ program.
-For products covered under the OTC+ program, no prescription is required.
-For more information, please visit our website at www.hpsm.com/careadvantage or call the CareAdvantage Unit.

-Chapter 5 of your Member Handbook.

-- o It tells how to get your outpatient prescription drugs through our plan. - It includes rules you need to follow.
-It also tells which types of prescription drugs our plan does not cover. - When you use the plan's "Real Time Benefit Tool" to look up drug coverage (refer to Chapter 5, Section B2), the cost shown is provided in "real time" meaning the cost displayed in the tool reflects a moment in time to provide an estimate of the out-of-pocket costs you are expected to pay.
-You can call the CareAdvantage Unit for more information. - Our Provider and Pharmacy Directory. - In most cases, you must use a network pharmacy to get your covered drugs.
+You can also call the Medi-Cal Rx Customer Service Center at 800-977-2273.
+Please bring your Medi-Cal Beneficiary Identification Card (BIC) when getting prescriptions through Medi-Cal Rx." - Chapter 5 of your Member Handbook. - o It tells how to get your outpatient prescription drugs through our plan. - It includes rules you need to follow.
+It also tells which types of prescription drugs our plan does not cover. - When you use the plan's "Real Time Benefit Tool" to look up drug coverage (refer to Chapter 5, Section B2), the cost shown is provided in "real time," meaning the cost displayed in the tool reflects a moment in time to provide an estimate of the out-of-pocket costs you are expected to pay.
+You can call or the CareAdvantage Unit for more information. - Our Provider and Pharmacy Directory. - In most cases, you must use a network pharmacy to get your covered drugs.
 Network pharmacies are pharmacies that agree to work with us. - The Provider and Pharmacy Directory lists our network pharmacies.
 Refer to Chapter 5 of your Member Handbook more information about network pharmacies.